WilliamRADFunk/react-demo/README.md

 <nbsp><nbsp><nbsp>following is done using Node's Package Manager, Webpack, and Gulp.
 <br/><br/>
 The goals of this project are to make a series of small, simple forms (reusable components),<br/>
-one leading into the next (mount, unmount, state changes, accessing and altering &quotstore&quot),<br/>
+one leading into the next (mount, unmount, state changes, accessing and altering 'store'),<br/>
-and a simple animation at the end to dosplay the result that will cap a novice React project such as this.
+and a simple animation at the end to display the result that will cap a novice React project such as this.